YashaswiniIppili/AI_Avengers-G2_PS2/README.md

    ```
 3. Convert the json file you got into a csv file.
-4. After you have the dataset Open a Jupiter Notebook and open both the ipynb files provided in 2 different notebooks
+4. Open a Colab Notebook with both the notebooks in two tabs.
-5. Run all the cells in the G2NLP.ipynb file, this file will do the sentiment analysis and the Preprocessing of the data for the LLM part of the project, **DO NOT FORGET TO CHANGE THE PATH OF THE DATASET TO THE EXTRACTED DATASET**
+5. Run all the cells in the G2NLP.ipynb file, this file will perform the sentiment analysis and the required preprocessing of the data for the LLM part of the project, **DO NOT FORGET TO CHANGE THE PATH OF THE DATASET TO THE EXTRACTED DATASET**
-6. After running the G2NLP.ipynb you'll have a new dataset called merged.csv, and the sentimemt analysis done on the data also printing the top positive comments and top negatove comments
+6. You will be able to see the Top 10 likes and disklikes followed by the formation of the **final.csv** dataset.

   ![image](https://github.com/YashaswiniIppili/AI_Avengers-G2_PS2/assets/107344920/31ac614a-6815-4158-8062-bf90b5c20b0f)

   ![image](https://github.com/YashaswiniIppili/AI_Avengers-G2_PS2/assets/107344920/f3991361-0e83-4708-bb1e-e858dc4297e7)

-7. Now run all the cells of G2LLM.ipynb with the **dataset path as the path of merged.csv** on your local computer
+7. Now run all the cells of G2LLM.ipynb with the **dataset path as the directory's path of final.csv** on your local computer
-8. Open the link the gradio provides to go the interactive AI powered chat bot.
+8. Open the link the Gradio provides, to go the interactive AI powered chat bot.
-9. We are using Meta-LLAMA-2-7b Model as our LLM model with sentence transformers to compute the embeddings (dense vector representations) for sentences.
+9. We are using **Meta-LLAMA-2-7b Model** as our LLM model with sentence transformers to compute the embeddings (dense vector representations) for sentences.
 10. Now let the model train on the data provided (this process speed will differ based on the computational power of the local computer)

-    Now the mode provides results like this about the Reviews data, making customer review analysis Easier and Faster

 ![image](https://github.com/YashaswiniIppili/AI_Avengers-G2_PS2/assets/107344920/75755d99-dabb-4c86-8868-6afeab79f6a8)